Pipes of War

 Captain Clean and HyJean set off in the taxi for the hospital, leaving Mary alone in her little office.
 Mary liked that she got to stay in the base on her own, because it meant she could play her music over the speakers.
 Today she opted for a bit of Black Sabbath.

-‘Thanks for coming, Captain, I’ve never seen anything like this before,’ Steffi said as she closed the door behind them and drew back the curtain, revealing the patient lying sedated on the bed.
+‘I meant this,’ Steffi said, tutting as she closed the door behind them and drew back the curtain, revealing the patient lying sedated on the bed.
 He was a young man whose entire body seemed to be leaking.
 There were several buckets around his bed catching the water, and more around the room that were full.

-‘His name is Nelson Gush,’ Doctor Scope explained.
 ‘He was brought in a few days ago.
-We’ve not got much info on him as he can’t speak much and doesn’t remember anything, but he’s got an American accent, so we’re guessing he’s probably American.
+His name is Nelson Spigot,’ Doctor Scope explained.
+‘We don’t know much about him.
+According to the police report, he’s an orphan from America, moved here about a year ago.
+No registered address or employment history.
 As for his condition, his body is secreting impossible amounts of water.
 At first we thought it was sweat, but the tests all say it’s just pure H2O.
 We tried to draw bloods, but every time we did, the only thing that came out was water.
-We’ve done all kinds of scans, but this is beyond anything I learnt at medical school.
+We’ve done all kinds of scans, but this is beyond anything I learnt at medical school or watched on TV.
 I thought, since you and your team deal with a lot of… weird things, you might be able to help.’

 The captain looked at HyJean who was staring at the patient with a mixture of awe and bemusement.
 After a minute alone to discuss it, HyJean told the doctor that they would take the case, but they would need to take the patient back to their base where they had more suitable equipment and facilities.
-The doctor was unsure, but she eventually relented, and once the patient was awake, he agreed with a gargled groan.

 ‘Uh, it’s a charity thing,’ HyJean lied.
 ‘He’s doing a sponsored tour of the city in a bathtub.’